America is caught up in the symptoms, while ignoring the root causes. So long as it does that, it has no hope of

 1).
 Its passage destroyed the purpose of the U.S. Senate.
 The Senate was intended to represent the

-elected statewide and even more susceptible to corruption than the supposed
+even more susceptible to corruption than the supposed House “representatives.”

-House “representatives.”
-The Senate has become predominately an arm of powerful
+The Senate has become predominately an arm of powerful special interests and

-more wasteful, corrupt, robbing us of our freedoms, jeopardizing nation
+federal government—ever more wasteful, corrupt, robbing us of our freedoms,

-security, and undermining the hearts and minds of the people.
+jeopardizing nation security, and undermining the hearts and minds of the

 Everything we piss and moan about in regard to the political and social realm